Top-rated local movers that handle Charleston to Hialeah moves

 - Hialeah’s population is about 47% greater than Charleston.

-- Hialeah's public transportation has a score of 7 out of 10 versus Charleston's lower score of 3.
+- Hialeah’s public transportation score of 7 out of 10 is higher than Charleston’s score of 3.

 - Hialeah is more walkable than Charleston with a score of 68 out of 100 vs Charleston’s 40 out of 100.

-- Both Hialeah and Charleston have the same bike-friendliness score of 50 out of 100, meaning Hialeah is about as safe for cyclists as Charleston.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Hialeah and Charleston have similar bike-friendliness scores (50 vs 51), meaning Hialeah is about as safe for cyclists as Charleston.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-- Hialeah and Charleston have a similar crime rate.
+- Hialeah and Charleston have a similar crime rate with scores of 45.77 and 44.97, respectively.

-Other things to consider for your Charleston vs. Hialeah move
+Other things to consider for your Charleston to Hialeah move

 Where to live in Hialeah